Getting started with Gatling Enterprise

 If working properly, you should see something like this:

-0, after which the Gatling bundle will prompt you for an optional description of the test being run:
+Then the Gatling bundle will prompt you for an optional description of the test being run:

 Select run description (optional)